-Author has written 47 stories for Spiral, D N Angel, Yu-Gi-Oh GX, Kingdom Hearts, Final Fantasy VII, Legion of Super Heroes, Yu-Gi-Oh, Yu-Gi-Oh!
-5D's, Final Fantasy Versus XIII, World Ends With You, Door Within Trilogy, Fairy Tail, Young Justice, Frozen, Digimon, and Free! - Iwatobi Swim Club, and My Hero Academia/僕のヒーローアカデミア.
+Author has written 48 stories for Spiral, D N Angel, Yu-Gi-Oh GX, Kingdom Hearts, Final Fantasy VII, Legion of Super Heroes, Yu-Gi-Oh, Yu-Gi-Oh!
+5D's, Final Fantasy Versus XIII, World Ends With You, Door Within Trilogy, Fairy Tail, Young Justice, Frozen, Digimon, Free! - Iwatobi Swim Club, and My Hero Academia/僕のヒーローアカデミア.

 Story Themes and 'Backstage' Thoughts-I decided to give an insight into some of my little brainchildren.
 Also, I'm going to be blunt, so, you do not have to read these.
 Please read the piece before reading the theme on it though, it makes more sense that way.

 Yes, this basically is my "There, I fixed it!" rant.
 I personally view Frozen as a beautiful story that borders on creative genius.
 Yes, the pacing may be off kilter and many people I spoke with, including myself, were unsatisfied with the ending and with Hans' blindsiding betrayal.
 However, I find the film so beautifully earnest and sincere, and somehow in one two-minute scene where Hans reveals his nature, they tapped into a raw facet of the human condition that subtly wrenches at the core of our views on romantic affection and heartache, no matter which end we're on.
 Every single person I've talked to about the film, that scene comes up in conversation within the first three minutes.
 The problem with the film is they never mend the wound that that scene tears open, and many people I've talked to have left the film with a certain amount of anxiety or melancholy, or at least something to say.